-The next Nova Campfire forum, co-hosted by Nova Institute and Scholar Susan Prescott, will be held September 21, 2022 at 11:30 am ET.
-An open, inviting discussion will follow keynote speaker and renowned social justice advocate, Chris Wilson, and short talks from Wendy Ellyatt and Nova Scholar Sara Warber.
+On Sept.
+21, 2022, we co-hosted a Nova Campfire forum with Scholar Susan Prescott.
+An open, inviting discussion followed keynote speaker and renowned social justice advocate, Chris Wilson, with short talks from Wendy Ellyatt and Nova Scholar Sara Warber.

 Held on the International Day of Peace, Reframing & Reconnecting: Healing journeys for a world in crisis connects personal journeys of transformation to finding personal peace and bringing changes to our communities and the wider world.

 Please click below to see the recording.
 Content warning: gun violence, sexual assault, intimate partner violence.